nch3ng/leetcode/solutions/235.lowest-common-ancestor-of-a-binary-search-tree/question.md

 Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.

-According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes v and w as the lowest node in T that has both v and w as descendants (where we allow a node to be a descendant of itself).”
+According to the definition of LCA on Wikipedia: &ldquo;The lowest common ancestor is defined between two nodes p and q&nbsp;as the lowest node in T that has both p and q&nbsp;as descendants (where we allow a node to be a descendant of itself).&rdquo;

+Given binary search tree:&nbsp; root =&nbsp;[6,2,8,0,4,7,9,null,null,3,5]

         _______6______